-Martin Barnes joined BCA Research in late 1987 and for 18 years he was responsible for The Bank Credit Analyst, the company’s highly respected flagship service.
-His analysis of the economic and financial outlook is widely followed around the world, and he is known for providing leading-edge research on a broad range of subjects of relevance to investors.
-He is quoted regularly in the press and speaks frequently at investment conferences.
+Martin Barnes joined BCA Research in late 1987 and for 18 years was Managing Editor of The Bank Credit Analyst, the firm’s flagship service.
+His analysis of the economic and financial outlook is widely followed around the world and he is known for providing leading-edge research on a broad range of subjects of relevance to investors.
+In addition, he is quoted regularly in the financial press and speaks frequently at global investment conferences.

 Prior to joining BCA, Mr. Barnes spent 10 years as Chief International Economist with Wood Mackenzie, one of the top U.K. brokerage firms.
 From 1973 to 1977 he was an economist with British Petroleum in London.